Taophycc/Taophycc/README.md

 </section>
 <section>
   <p>
-    I'm physics undergrad interested in software engineering, full-stack engineering, Quantum Computing, systems design, with Physics and Maths concepts.
+    I'm physics undergrad interested in software engineering, full-stack engineering, Machine learning, Quantum Computing, systems design, with Physics and Maths concepts.
 Always open to collaborating on projects, internships, research and fellowships.
-You can contact me on X or linkedin.
+I volunteer in my free time and love to work on open source projects.
+You can contact me on X or linkedin. (+_+)
   </p>
 </section>